Mark Walker (North Carolina politician): Elections

 In June 2019, Walker decided against challenging Senator Thom Tillis in 2020, reportedly giving relief to Republican leaders who feared a bitter primary would hurt their prospects of retaining a U.S. Senate majority.

 In November 2019, at the urging of a three-judge panel of the state Superior Court hearing the case Harper v Lewis, the North Carolina General Assembly adopted on a party-line vote (with Republicans prevailing) a new U.S. congressional district map for the state that substantially changed Walker's district.
 The old 6th covered Rockingham, Caswell, Person, Alamance, Randolph, Chatham and Lee counties and northern and eastern Guilford County.
 The new 6th was a much more compact district covering all of Guilford County and extending west into Forsyth County, including almost all of Winston-Salem.
 The change dramatically shifted the 6th's partisan balance.
 Based on 2010-2016 election data, plaintiffs in Harper v.
 Lewis estimated that Hillary Clinton would have carried the redrawn 6th with 59 percent of the vote had it existed in 2016–a mirror image of Donald Trump's 56 percent margin in the old 6th.
 This led political observers to suggest that Walker's seat would likely be a Democratic pick-up in 2020.
 Walker's seat was one of two Republican-held seats that swung heavily to the Democrats as a result of the new map.
 Indeed, on paper the new 6th was one of the most Democratic white-majority districts in the South.

-In December 2019, Walker announced that he will not run for re-election in 2020.
+On December 16, 2019, Walker announced that he would not run for re-election in 2020.